Skip to main content

 Ali Cherri

-Through the moving image and the accidented journeys of cultural artifacts, the artist discovered in the visual analysis of the political construction of history, the underlying intimate relationship between narratives of cultural value, the configuration of the past and violence itself.
+Through moving image and the accidental journeys of cultural artifacts, the artist discovered in the visual analysis of the political construction of history, the underlying intimate relationship between narratives of cultural value, the configuration of the past and violence itself.
 In a series of interventions on archaeological collections, Cherri sets out to confront the traditional signifiers of value in the museum by reintroducing fragments and artifacts that had been otherwise discarded in the form of hybrid creatures that embody the history of archaeology as a tale of colonial violence.

 Mud, the primeval matter of our creation stories, both resilient and fragile, signals a new sculptural direction for the artist.
-In his most recent institutional exhibitions, Humble and quiet and soothing as mud (2023) at Swiss Institute and Dreamless Night (2023) at GAMeC, Cherri brings mud to life with monumental eagles, soldiers or the transtemporal history of mankind, blurring chronologies and alerting us to the latent dangers of civilization as an inherently destructive process.
+In his most recent institutional exhibitions, 'Humble and quiet and soothing as mud' (2023) at Swiss Institute and 'Dreamless Night' (2023) at GAMeC, Cherri brings mud to life with monumental eagles, soldiers, or the transtemporal history of mankind, blurring chronologies and alerting us to the latent dangers of civilization as an inherently destructive process.
 The telluric movements of history in Cherri’s work draw us towards a cartography of impermanence.

-The artist’s expanded dialogue between art, archaeology and the fabric of historical time brought him recently in conversation with the work of modernist sculptor and painter Alberto Giacometti, around the representation of the human face in the exhibition Envisagement (2024) at the Institut Giacometti in Paris.
-The interposition with Giacometti’s sculptures and paintings brings to the fore not only Cherri’s interest in the body and history, but also on the afterlife of artifacts and museological narratives.
-Ali Cherri’s exhibition Dreamless Night opened in Frac Bretagne in February 2024.
+The artist’s expanded dialogue between art, archaeology, and the fabric of historical time brought him recently in conversation with the work of modernist sculptor and painter Alberto Giacometti, around the representation of the human face in the exhibition 'Envisagement' (2024) at the Fondation Giacometti in Paris.
+The interposition with Giacometti’s sculptures and paintings brings to the fore not only Cherri’s interest in the body and history, but also the afterlife of artifacts and museological narratives.
+Ali Cherri’s exhibition 'Dreamless Night' opened in Frac Bretagne in February 2024.

-— Ari Akkermans, writer and art critic
+— Arie Akkermans, writer and art critic

 • Biography